 1. Introduction 3 2.
-Monitoring and review 3 3.
-Involving the Community in Planning Policy 4 4.
-Involving the Community at the Planning Application Stage 12 5.
-Sources of further information and help 16 Appe ndices 1.
-Consultation Bodies for a Local Plan 17 2.
-Consultation Bodies for a Planning Application 19 3.
-Material and Non-Material Considerations 20 4.
-Glossary 21
+Monitoring and Review 3 3.
+Involving the Community in Planning Policy 3 4.
+Involving the Community at the Planning Application Stage 13 5.
+Sources of Further Information and Advice 18 Appen dices 1.
+Consultation Bodies for a Local Plan 19 2.
+Consultation Bodies for a Planning Application 21 3.
+Material and Non-Material Considerations 22 4.
+Glossary 23